techidaily/site-win11-tips/source/_posts/cybersecurity-insight-key-windows-activities-that-could-conceal-threats.md

  Another way to tell if a file is legitimate is to check the size.
 Most of the .exe files of these essential processes will be under 200kb.
 Right-click on the process name in Task Manager, select**Properties** and look at the size.
 If it seems unusually large, take a closer look to determine if it is safe.

- You can also[check the certificate of the EXE file](https://www.makeuseof.com/windows-tell-if-exe-file-is-safe/) .
+ You can also [check the certificate of the EXE file](https://www.makeuseof.com/windows-tell-if-exe-file-is-safe/) .
 An authentic file will have a security certificate issued by Microsoft.
 If you see anything else, it is likely to be malicious.

  The final thing to do is scan suspect files with an up-to-date antivirus scanner.
 Quarantine and remove any files that are flagged as infected.
-Fortunately, modern versions of Windows come with Microsoft Defender built-in, so learn[how to scan a single file or folder with Microsoft Defender](https://www.makeuseof.com/microsoft-defender-scan-file-folder/) to check any suspicious files you find.
+Fortunately, modern versions of Windows come with Microsoft Defender built-in, so learn [how to scan a single file or folder with Microsoft Defender](https://www.makeuseof.com/microsoft-defender-scan-file-folder/) to check any suspicious files you find.

 ## The Windows Processes That Might Be Hiding a Virus